Occurify/Occurify/README.md

 ## Usage

-Rather than working with concrete instants and periods in time, Occurify allows for conceptual representation of time using intstant and period timelines.
+Rather than working with concrete instants and periods in time, Occurify allows for conceptual representation of time using instant and period timelines.

 For example, rather than listing all workdays of a year to work with, you can define the concept of "all workdays", apply transformations or filters, and extract the relevant periods as needed.